 - New berry varieties have lengthened the number of days in the growing season to even out year-round production, improved shipping quality, while increasing the flavor!

 - In 2012, the United States had 2.1 million farms – down 4.3 percent from the previous Census in 2007.

 - Farm size by acres continues an overall downward trend in mid-sized farms, while the smallest and largest-size farms held steady.

 - Between 2007 and 2012, U.S. farm acreage continued a slow downward trend declining from 922 million acres to 915 million.
 This is only a decline of less than one percent and is the third smallest decline between censuses since 1950.

 - Source – 2012 US Census of Agriculture

-- Today, there are about 2.1 million farms in the U.S.
+- There are about 2.1 million farms in the U.S.

-- Today, there are about 912 million farm acres in the U.S.
+- Tthere are about 912 million farm acres in the U.S.

 - When permanent grasslands and timber are added, there are about 2 billion acres in agriculture in the U.S.

-- Today, only 37% of Americans believe that most farms are family-run (That’s one of the findings from the International Food Information Council’s annual survey of consumers).
+- Only 37% of Americans believe that most farms are family-run (That’s one of the findings from the International Food Information Council’s annual survey of consumers).